2023 Solar Incentives Guide for Buda, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement with your Buda utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.
+• Net Metering: Net metering factors in once your solar panels are up and running.
+If you have a net metering agreement in place with your Buda utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in other places you may be refunded a percentage of the value.

 Best National Provider